Loan Period, Quota and Fines

 The starting place for research and study.
 Get tips and links to Library tools and resources to begin your research in any subject.

 The University regards copyright infringement as a serious offense.
-Refer to the comprehensive guidelines for using copyrighted materials in the Library website to avoid violating the statutory regulation.
+Refer to the Using Copyright Materials in Learning and Teaching webpage in the Library website to avoid violating the statutory regulation.

-Apply for the JULAC Library Card to enter other UGC-funded academic libraries and enjoy borrowing privileges.
-Bring a digital photo (passport quality) to the P/F Loan & Return Counter.
+Apply ONLINE for the JULAC Library Card to enter other UGC-funded academic libraries and enjoy borrowing privileges.
 Application is free of charge.
 (Note: For UGC-funded postgraduate degree students, UGC-funded postgraduate non-degree students, or PolyU’s self-financed postgraduate degree students only)

 Request research literature not held at PolyU Library through the online ILL system.
 We will initiate a search for the item from our partner libraries..